stevekramercellist/cellist/gallery.md

    {% include gimage.html url="/images/photos/stevegallery6.jpg"
    description="Director of the Centre Theater" %}
    {% include gimage.html url="/images/photos/stevegallery1.jpg"
    description="Steve Kramer’s artistic and educational collaborations also include having the honorable position of Director of Music at The Veterans School for the Music and Arts, a subsidiary of Vance Community Partners, Inc. The Veterans School for the Music and Arts, with generous support from the Kal and Lucille Rudman Foundation.
-Here seen together with the music-loving and very funny Solomon 'Kal' Rudman" %}{% include gimage.html url="/images/photos/yanovitsky.jpg" description="Internationally acclaimed Rachaminoff Duo with Maestro Mikhail Yanovitsky at the piano." %}{% include gimage.html url="/images/photos/theaternight.jpg" description="Director of Music" %}{% include gimage.html url="/images/photos/adultcarecenter.jpg" description="Independence String Ensemble performs at the New Age Adult Day Care Center.
+Here seen together with the music-loving and very funny Solomon 'Kal' Rudman" %}
+   {% include gimage.html url="/images/photos/yanovitsky.jpg"
+   description="Internationally acclaimed Rachaminoff Duo with Maestro Mikhail Yanovitsky at the piano." %}
+   {% include gimage.html url="/images/photos/theaternight.jpg"description="Director of Music" %}
+   {% include gimage.html url="/images/photos/adultcarecenter.jpg"
+   description="Independence String Ensemble performs at the New Age Adult Day Care Center.
 Sharing my innate love and joy for classical and popular music composed in America and providing the highest class of entertainment to the elderly and infirm: this is without a doubt the most honorable and noble of missions in my professional life with the cello in hand." %}

 {% include gend.html %}